cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 Actually, looking at the code we can be sure that `token` won't be nullable inside the `assertEquals` check.
 We are asserting that `token` shouldn't be nullable in the line above.

-I was writing a very similar test few days ago...
+I was writing a very similar test a few days ago...
 Wouldn't it be cool if the compiler could understand the scenario here?
-Unfortunately the 1.2.x. complier is not smart enough to understand this type restriction (from `String?` to `String`).
-Moreover, you can't really provide any hint to the complier to instruct it.
+Unfortunately the 1.2.x. compiler is not smart enough to understand this type restriction (from `String?` to `String`).
+Moreover, you can't really provide any hint to the compiler to instruct it.

 Good news everyone!
 As of this weekend, that Kotlin code will compile.
-You can try it out on [TryKotlin](https://try.kotlinlang.org/#/UserProjects/esrk8qa8t4bn70pesme588u33e/kuvpsg85b27gucb8uvasn8utk9) by switching the Kotlin release in the the drop-down menu on the bottom right to **1.3.x**.
+You can try it out on [TryKotlin](https://try.kotlinlang.org/#/UserProjects/esrk8qa8t4bn70pesme588u33e/kuvpsg85b27gucb8uvasn8utk9) by switching the Kotlin release in the drop-down menu on the bottom right to **1.3.x**.
 This is possible because of **Kotlin Contracts**, introduced in this last iteration of the language.

 # Conference Driven Development